airykka/Animated-Analog-Clock/readme.md

 ## Quick Start/Installation

+### Watch Video

-If you want to see just see the Clock's movement, you can watch the video here:
+If you want to see just see the Clock's movement, you can watch the video here: [Clock-animation.Mov](https://github.com/airykka/Animated-Analog-Clock/blob/main/Clock%20Animation_Adanna.mov)

+### View Animation in Browser

 <!-- prettier-ignore -->
 * Clone the repo